RodneyShag/Recording/readme.md

     - A kick-drum sidechain (temporarily) lowers bass volume on every hit
     - A vocal sidechain lowers guitar volume when vocalist sings
 - __Dynamic focus__ - as the song progresses, you can shift the focus point around the mix, focusing the listener's ears on which parts of the music should stand out at different moments.
 This can be done by adjusting volume (or compression), tweaking tone (or EQ), adding effects, or panning.
 It's like saying, "Listen to this, focus here, now here" as you manipulate the sonic environment.
 This highlights some elements and pushes others to the background.
 - __Haas effect__ is adding a small delay between left and right channels, creating a wide stereo sound.
-Can be done with any stereo plugin.
+Can be done with _stereo enhancer_ plugins.
+  - __Stereo enhancing using delay__ causes loss of tightness (since it spreads out transients).
+Low-frequency dominant instruments such as kick-drums should stay in mono for this reason.
 - __Micro pitch shifting__ is the _haas effect_ (explained above) combined with pitch shifting each side (left and right) to the opposite directions (up and down).
 It's useful for melodic instruments and vocals, providing a pleasant detuned character.
 Can be done by hand, or with a plugin.
 - __Add chorus effect to background instruments__ such as background vocals, strings, pads, and rhythm guitars.
 - __Cross-fade 2 tracks__ - Fade one track out, while fading another track in.